knodle/knodle/README.md

 <img src="img/schema.png" height="300"/>

+Datasets:

+- Spam Dataset - a dataset, based on the YouTube comments dataset from Alberto et al. (2015).
+Here, the task is to classify whether a text is relevant to the video or holds spam, such as adver- tisement.
+- Spouse Dataset - relation extraction dataset is based on the Signal Media One-Million News Articles Dataset2 from Corney et al. (2016).
+- IMDb Dataset - a dataset, that consists of short movie reviews.
+The task is to determine whether a review holds a positive or negative sentiment.
+- TAC-based Relation Extraction Dataset - a dataset built over Knowledge Base Population challenges in the Text Analysis Conference.
+For development and test purposes the corpus annotated via crowdsourcing and human labeling from KBP is used (Zhang et al. (2017)).
+The training is done on a weakly-supervised noisy dataset based on TAC KBP corpora (Surdeanu (2013)), also used in Roth (2014).

 ## Usage

 knodle offers various methods for denoising weak supervision sources and improve them.
 There are several methods available for denoising.
 Examples can be seen in the tutorials folder.